sstelfox/stelfox.net/content/blog/2014-05-28-pg-error-error-type-hstore-does-not-exist.md

 understand this you need to know a bit about PostgreSQL's behavior.

-When a new database is created, PostgreSQL creates a copy of a special pre-existing database named 'template1' by default.
+When a new database is created, PostgreSQL creates a copy of a special pre-existing database named `template1` by default.
 Anything done too this database will be reflected in all new databases, including enabling extensions.

-Too enable the HStore extension on the `template1` database you can execute the following command (generally as the postgres user or with your authentication of choice).
+Too enable the HStore extension on the `template1` database you can execute the following command (generally as the `postgres` user or with your authentication of choice).

 ```